microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 By default, Dapr sidecars run on port 3500 when deployed to AKS.
 This means you will need to change the port numbers in the FineCollectionService & TrafficControlService to port 3500 for the calls to Dapr.

-- Resources/FineCollectionService/Proxies/VehicleRegistrationService.cs
+- ```Resources/FineCollectionService/Proxies/VehicleRegistrationService.cs```
-- Resources/TrafficControlService/Controllers/TrafficController.cs
+- ```Resources/TrafficControlService/Controllers/TrafficController.cs```

 ### Step 2: Update the Dapr secrets configuration file to pull secrets from Azure KeyVault in AKS

-> Note: This assumes you have already downloaded the certificate PFX file from Assignment 7.
+*Note: This assumes you have already downloaded the certificate PFX file from challenge 7.*

 1. Create the Kubernetes namespace for all the services to live under.